2019 Parenting Autism Summit

 “I just wanted to reach out to thank you so much for putting together this summit and allowing me to participate as a parent free of charge.
 I have been finding the sessions so incredibly helpful and encouraging.
 It's eye opening and educational to understand the world of autism beyond my everyday experiences with my son, but to hear beyond from experts I wouldn't ordinarily hear from, helps me help my son.
 Thank you.”

-Get the Most Benefit from the Parenting Autism Summit with this Empowerment Pass
+Get the Most Benefit from the Summit with the Empowerment Pass Library

 — Forever access to all 28 video presentations

 — Forever access to all 28 audio presentations